Follow Us:

 • Any specific clinical concerns that have newly emerged and that need to be addressed.

-• PMS aspects to be updated with the new clinical data, recent knowledge about the potential hazards, risks, performance, benefits, and claims, and any other particulars identified in the PMS.
+• PMS aspects are to be updated with the new clinical data, recent knowledge about the potential hazards, risks, performance, benefits, and claims, and any other particulars identified in the PMS.

 • No need for planning PMS activities.